331 Etheridgea

-Etheridgea (minor planet designation: 331 Etheridgea) is a large main belt asteroid.
+331 Etheridgea is a large main belt asteroid.
 It was discovered by Auguste Charlois on 1 April 1892 in Nice.
 The meaning of the name is unknown.
 This asteroid is orbiting the Sun at a distance of 3.02 AU with a period of 1920.2 days and an eccentricity (ovalness) of 0.10.
 The orbital plane is tilted at an angle of 6.05° to the plane of the ecliptic.

 Analysis of the asteroid light curve generated from photometric data collected in 2015 provided a rotation period of 25.315±0.001 hours.
 This result is completely different from the previous rotation period estimates.
 It is a low albedo, carbonaceous C-type asteroid and spans a girth of 74.9±2.7 km.

+It may have been named for the geologist and paleontologist Robert Etheridge (1819–1903).